 Confounding Door Lock - Seniors

 This Alzheimer’s safety device works on doors that swing inward only.
 It's easy to install for any handy person, requiring only three screws (provided).
-It can be installed on wood or a metal frame and requires a drill and a screw driver. (provided)
+It can be installed on wood or a metal frame and requires a drill and a screw driver. (not provided)

 Recommendation: When using this lock to deny access for people with dementia, locate the Confounding Door Lock either exceptionally high or exceptionally low - where one would not expect to find a lock.
 The combination of an unusual appearance and unusual location will aid in disguising the device.